Integrating Body, Mind, Spirit, and Environment

 The Element of the Mind

 My first doorway was the mind, the vast landscape of thought, emotion, and perception.
 I earned my Master’s degree in Psychology and began working as a therapist, exploring the intersection of cognition and behavior.
 Psychology confirmed what I had always sensed: that healing requires both courage and context.
+I have never lost my curiosity about the mind-body connection and have studied a multitude of techniques and philosophies about it.

 The Element of the Body